amcajal/SMW_Bruteforce_Hacking/README.md

 where there are several posts explaining the memory map of SMW ROMS.
 Other resources could be checked also.

-But let’s imagine SMWC does not exist, nor other resource.
+But letâ€™s imagine SMWC does not exist, nor other resource.
 Only assumption is
 that: every inch of the game must be contained in the ROM, including the color palette.
 So if the correct byte is changed, Mario suite colors will change.
 I.e: supposing Mario's suit colors are encoded as RGB values, there will